Bluefield University Logo

 Needing immediate aid to support the operations of the shelter, Yaro and Stan developed a donation website.
 On average, it takes over $10,000 in food supplies each day to feed 1,500 people, including those in the shelter and in the surrounding area.
 Since opening its doors, 160 people have taken full-time refuge with 40 volunteers who help with in-house shelter operations.

 “The cooks in the kitchen are on shifts for 18-20 hours each day to prepare 3,500 meals,” said Yaro.
-“The second half of volunteers coordinate the food supplies from businesses all across Ukraine.
+“The second half of the volunteers coordinate the food supplies from businesses across Ukraine.
 They spend all day on the phone to make sure that the next day our residents will have enough food to eat.
 They are also taking care of having enough food for the people outside of our shelter who can’t come – policemen, firefighters, doctors, and soldiers.”

 Most of the donations the shelter receives internally include flour, rice, pasta, water, medicine, clothes, and self-care items.